-Increased intensities of rainfall events may result in greater runoff depths.
-Runoff (RO) and infiltration (F) were simulated with the Green-Ampt model using 4-hour design storms from the updated and from the K&G IDF relationships.
-Predicted RO depths were 104% greater for the updated IDF design storms than those from the K&G IDF relationships (Table 5).
+104% greater for the updated IDF design storms than those from the K&G IDF relationships (Table 5).
 Also, the proportion of total storm rainfall that becomes runoff was increased for the updated IDF storms: on average across the three return periods, 14% of rainfall became runoff under the K&G IDF storms and 19% of rainfall became runoff under the updated IDF storms (a 37% increase).
 Accordingly, infiltration depths were 81% and 86% of storm-based rainfall for the updated and K&G IDF design storms (a 6% decrease).

 These storm-based estimates of infiltration and runoff may have implications for changes in annual groundwater recharge depth.
-Annually, about 70% of rainfall infiltrates soils and about 11% of rainfall infiltration becomes groundwater recharge in the region near Hyderabad (CGWB, 2006).
-If it is assumed that the changes in the proportion of total annual rainfall that infiltrates are consistent with those suggested by simulations under the 4-hour, 2-year design storm, then there would be a 4% decrease in the proportion of annual rainfall contributing to groundwater recharge.
-Groundwater recharge as a percent of rainfall depth for the design storms (Table 6) is 4% lower based on the updated IDF design storm compared to the recharge from the K&G IDF design storm; this results from an increase in the runoff/infiltration ratio under the updated rainfall regime (RO/F of 0.12 for updated IDF storm compared to 0.07 for K&G design storm).
+Annually, approximately 70% of rainfall infiltrates soils and 11% of rainfall infiltration becomes groundwater recharge in the region near Hyderabad (CGWB 2011).
+If it is assumed that the changes in the proportion of total annual rainfall that infiltrates are consistent with those suggested by simulations under the 4-h, 2-year design storm, then there would be a 4% decrease in the proportion of annual rainfall contributing to groundwater recharge.
+Groundwater recharge as a percentage of rainfall depth for the design storms (Table 6) is 4% lower based on the updated IDF design storm compared with the recharge from the K&G IDF design storm; this results from an increase in the runoff/infiltration ratio under the updated rainfall regime (RO/F of 0.12 for updated IDF storm compared to 0.07 for K&G design storm).